-Should you require medical assistance, please alert one of our team members immediately or contact the ICC Sydney Security team on +61 2 9215 7660 (option 1).
-ICC Sydney Security team are First Responders to all Medical Incidents and will perform First Aid as required.
+Should medical assistance be required, alert one of our team members immediately or contact the ICC Sydney Security team on +61 2 9215 7660 (option 1).

+ICC Sydney Security team are trained First Responders and will perform First Aid as required.
 In the case of an emergency, dial 000 for emergency services.

-If you require safe syringe disposal facilities, please seek assistance from the First Aid team.
+If safe syringe disposal facilities are required, please seek assistance from the First Aid team.